KevinDOStner/BullDurhaML/README.md

 # BullDurhaML
-I don't know any Bill Durham references because I haven't seen it, but this is my Python Machine Learning repository.
+I don't know any Bull Durham references because I haven't seen it, but this is my Python Machine Learning repository.